lloydkevin/hugo-wd/content/post/2007-02-06-clock-your-ajax-apps-and-website-load-time-with-webwait.md

 ---
 #### Introduction

-Ever wanted to clock your website&#8217;s speed?
+Ever wanted to clock your website's speed?
 Of course you have.
-If you&#8217;re any sort of Web Developer you&#8217;ve used [Web Page Analyzer][1] in the past and you&#8217;ve probably gotten by with it.
-There&#8217;s a new AJAX tool called [WebWait][2], which does a similar job except much, much cooler.
-I mean, after all it&#8217;s AJAX right?
+If you're any sort of Web Developer you've used [Web Page Analyzer][1] in the past and you've probably gotten by with it.
+There's a new AJAX tool called [WebWait][2], which does a similar job except much, much cooler.
+I mean, after all it's AJAX right?

 <a href="/wp-content/uploads/webwait.png" rel="lightbox"  ><img src="/wp-content/uploads/.thumbs/.webwait.png" alt="WebWait" title="WebWait" width="375" height="250" border="0" /></a>

 [WebWait][2] is unique is many ways.

   * One of the nicest features is that you can set it to perform multiple runs at specified intervals and take an average of all of them.
-  * It is, of course, browser independent since it doesn&#8217;t exactly run on your system.
+  * It is, of course, browser independent since it doesn't exactly run on your system.
   * It handles cookies and authentication from within your browser.
 If you log into a page and copy a URL from an authenticated session, then you can track these load times.
-This is one option that I&#8217;ve never seen before.
+This is one option that I've never seen before.

 #### Why I Still Use Web Page Analyzer